logicahealth/eHMP/adk/product/production/documentation/adk/ui-library/components.md

     key: "observations", //unique identifier for the tray
     view: TrayView,
     shouldShow: function() {
-        return (ADK.PatientRecordService.isPatientInPrimaryVista()); //determine wether or not to show the tray }
+        return (ADK.PatientRecordService.isPatientInPrimaryVista()); //determine whether or not to show the tray }
 });
 ```